-1.9.2.
+1.10.2.
 Coordination Procedures.

-- 1.9.2.1.
+1.10.2.1.
 Coordination of the FPP.
-The FPP is effective year-round and revisions are coordinated with FPOM, which includes NMFS, other Federal and state fisheries agencies, tribes, and other interested parties.
+The FPP is effective yearround and revisions are coordinated with FPOM, which includes NMFS, other Federal and state fish agencies, tribes, and other interested parties.
 Different parts of the FPP may be revised at different times.
 Suggested revisions should be submitted to FPOM for consideration by the Corps.
 Draft FPP revisions will be provided for a two-week regional review.
 FPP revisions will be published two weeks after the close of the regional review period.
 FPP revisions are provided to TMT for use as part of the overall river operation plan.
-Sections dealing with special operational requirements will be included in the Water Management Plan. - 1.9.2.2.
+Sections dealing with special operational requirements also will be included in the Water Management Plans.

+1.10.2.2.
 Coordination Process.
 Actions that may impact fish system wide will be coordinated and documented through the TMT process.
-Actions that may impact fish at a specific project which are a result of actual operations, implementation of RPA actions, incidental take terms and conditions contained in the 2000 BiOps, or research projects, will follow the coordination process outlined below.
+Actions that may impact fish at a specific project which are a result of actual operations, implementation of RPA actions, incidental take terms and conditions contained in the 2000 BiOps, or research projects, will be coordinated through the process outlined below.